Bushido: Meiji (1868–1926)

+Showa (1926–1945)

 During interbellum and Second World War Shōwa Japan, bushido was pressed into use for militarism to present war as purifying, and death a duty.
 Bushido was pitched as revitalizing traditional values and "transcending the modern".
 Bushido would provide a spiritual shield to let soldiers fight to the end.
 When giving orders, General Hideki Tojo routinely slapped the faces of the men under his command, saying face-slapping was a "means of training" men who came from families that were not part of the samurai caste, and for whom bushido was not second nature.
 Tojo wrote a chapter in the book Hijōji kokumin zenshū (Essays in time of national emergency) which the Army Ministry published in March 1934.
 It called for Japan to become a totalitarian "national defense state".
 It included 15 essays by senior generals and argued Japan defeated Russia in the Russo–Japanese War because bushido gave the Japanese superior willpower: they did not fear death, unlike the Russians who wanted to live.

-When the aircraft carrier was hit by two kamikazes on 11 May 1945, 389 personnel were killed or went missing and 264 were wounded.
+When the aircraft carrier was hit by two kamikazes on 11 May 1945, 389 personnel were killed or went missing, and 264 were wounded.

 As the Second World War turned, the spirit of bushido was invoked to urge that all depended on the firm and united soul of the nation.
 When Japan lost the Battle of Attu, the government attempted to paint the more than two thousand Japanese deaths as an inspirational epic for the fighting spirit of the nation.
-Arguments that the plans for the Battle of Leyte Gulf, involving all Japanese ships, would expose Japan to serious danger if they failed, were countered with the plea that the Navy be permitted to "bloom as flowers of death".
+Arguments that the plans for the Battle of Leyte Gulf, involving all Japanese ships, would expose Japan to danger if they failed, were countered with the plea that the Navy be permitted to "bloom as flowers of death".
 The Japanese believed that indoctrination in bushido would give them the edge as the Japanese longed to die for the emperor, while the Americans were afraid to die.
 However, superior American pilot training and airplanes meant the Japanese were outclassed by the Americans.
 The first proposals of organized suicide attacks met resistance.
 While bushido called for a warrior to be always aware of death, they were not to view it as the sole end.
 However, desperation brought about acceptance and such attacks were acclaimed as the true spirit of bushido.